theMHD-120/Pharmacy-SoftwareEng-Project/README.md

 - Add/Remove/Update Standbies
 - Add/Remove/Update Drugs
 - Add/Remove/Update Sicks (patients)
-- Add/Remove/Update Sick (patient) referrals
+- Add/Remove/Update Sick (patient) Referrals
   - Patient referrals must be answered (there is no higher level of access to which they can be referred)

 ### Standby Pharmacist